Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 5. The Granite Dolomites: Alta Via del Granito

-The Alta Via del Granito (Granite High Route) is a 3- or 4-day circular traverse of the unique granite area of the Cima d'Asta - Cime di Rava group in the Northern Italian Lagorai chain, geographically still part of the Dolomites.
+The Alta Via del Granito (Granite High Route) is a 3- or 4-day circular traverse of the unique granite area of the Cima d'Asta - Cime di Rava group in the northern Italian Lagorai chain, geographically still part of the Dolomites.
 The Alta Via follows a network of ancient paths and former military roads, dating back to the First World War, connecting the only two refuges in the group.
 Three days of pleasant trekking amidst stupendous natural landscapes, stark reminders of the Great War, mountain huts and alpine pastures, good evidence of man's ancient pact with nature.
 In short: The Alta Via del Granito is pretty epic.

 Do you like mountains?
 Are you looking for an epic hiking adventure off the beaten track?
 Of course, the Alta Via del Granito is for you!
-If you came here to get that questions answered, we have to have a very good chat.
+If you came here to get that question answered, we have to have a very good chat.
 We can imagine you are looking for something different than the outrageously popular Alta Vias further up North.
 Maybe you came here because they are fully booked.
 Let's be clear that the Alta Via del Granito is not just an alternative to other treks in this part of the world.
 This is an epic adventure that is very popular with Italians but hasn't really made it to the mainstream long-distance hiking world yet.
 That, our friend, allows you to enjoy an unspoilt local rifugio experience.
 Here you can read more about the Alta Via del Granito and our offers are right there!

 5. The Granite Dolomites: Alta Via del Granito